aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/README.md

 		4. For S3 bucket, enter the S3 bucket that was created in the AWS CDK deployment step.
 It should have a name format like multipagepdfbda-multipagepdfbda-xxxxxxxxx.
 This bucket is where Amazon A2I will store the human review results.
 		5. For IAM role, choose Create a new role for Amazon A2I to create a role automatically for you.
 				I) For S3 buckets you specify, select Specific S3 buckets.
-				II) Enter the S3 bucket you specified earlier in Step 9; for example, multipagepdfbda-multipagepdfbda-xxxxxxxxxx.
+				II) Enter the S3 bucket in the format; for example, s3://multipagepdfbda-multipagepdfbda-xxxxxxxxxx/.
 				III) Choose Create.
 				iV) You see a confirmation when role creation is complete, and your role is now pre-populated on the IAM role dropdown menu.
 		6. For Task type, select Custom.